EMPIRIC2/EMPIRIC_TC/README.md

-Otherwise, models all expect a (6, 55, 105) float-valued numpy ndarray representing the relative spatial frequency of genesis events (the scale does not matter since they are normalized before inputting to the machine learning model).
+Otherwise, models all expect a (6, 55, 105) float-valued numpy ndarray representing the relative spatial frequency of genesis events (the scale does not matter since they are normalized before inputting to the deep learning model).

 For example, this code shows evaluating an input for both the deep learning model and STORM.